jamesshore/automatopia/readme.md

 * `ci`: Continuous integration automation.
 * `deploy`: Automated deployment to Heroku.
 * `jake`: Build and test automation.
 * `watch`: Automatically runs `jake` when any files change.
-Any arguments are passed through.
+Any arguments are passed through to jake.

 For all these scripts, use `-T` to see the available build targets and their documentation.
 If no target is provided, the script will run `default`.
 Use `--help` for additional options.